CLAIRESKYLIGHT/traceper-backend/DEPLOYMENT.md

 - Check database permissions in your database provider (Render or Railway)
 - Ensure database user has proper permissions

+### Auto-Deploy Not Working
+If Render is not automatically deploying after you push commits:

+1. **Check Auto-Deploy Settings**:
+   - Go to your service → Settings
+   - Find "Auto-Deploy" section
+   - Make sure it's **enabled** (toggle ON)
+   - Verify the **Branch** matches your push branch (usually `main`)

+2. **Check Webhook**:
+   - In service Settings → Webhooks section
+   - Verify webhook URL exists
+   - Check GitHub repository → Settings → Webhooks for webhook status

+3. **Manual Deploy** (Quick Fix):
+   - Go to your service dashboard
+   - Click **"Manual Deploy"** button
+   - Select your branch and commit
+   - Click **"Deploy"**

+4. **Reconnect Repository** (if needed):
+   - Service Settings → Repository
+   - Disconnect and reconnect your GitHub repository
+   - This will refresh the webhook

+See [RENDER_TROUBLESHOOTING.md](./RENDER_TROUBLESHOOTING.md) for more detailed troubleshooting steps.

 ## Environment Variables Reference

 Required variables for production: